Feed the Future Rwanda Hinga Wunguke Activity

 Overview

-The five-year Feed the Future Rwanda Hinga Wunguke Activity aims to increase incomes and improve nutrition in Rwanda by sustainably increasing agricultural productivity and strengthening the domestic consumption and market for high-value and nutritious agricultural products.
-Hinga Wunguke, which translates to “grow profitable” in Kinyarwanda, utilizes a market systems approach, engaging and working through existing public and private market actors and structures to facilitate inclusive, locally driven and sustainable change.
+The two-year Feed the Future Rwanda Hinga Wunguke Activity (2023-2025) aimed to increase incomes and improve nutrition in Rwanda by increasing agricultural productivity and strengthening the domestic consumption and market for high-value and nutritious agricultural products.
+Hinga Wunguke, which translates to “grow profitable” in Kinyarwanda, utilized a market systems approach, engaging and working through existing public and private market actors and structures to facilitate locally driven impact.

-By 2028, Hinga Wunguke will significantly improve Rwanda’s agricultural productivity, strengthen resilience to climate change, increase profitability for farmers and enhance nutrition and food security outcomes by enhancing access to improved inputs, knowledge, technologies, practices, finance and markets.
-It will also support policies that enable and incentivize private-sector investment and growth.
+The $28 million Hinga Wunguke Activity significantly improved Rwanda’s agricultural productivity, increased profitability for farmers, and enhanced nutrition and food security outcomes by enhancing access to improved inputs, knowledge, technologies, practices, finance, and markets.
+It also supported policies that enabled and incentivized private-sector investment and growth.

 Approach

-1. Increase Agricultural Productivity: Hinga Wunguke focuses on improving agricultural practices by facilitating farmers’ access to knowledge, information and improved inputs and technologies.
-This approach aims to increase productivity, while promoting sustainable agriculture and strengthening resilience to shocks, such as the environmental and economic impacts of climate change.
+- Increase Agricultural Productivity: Hinga Wunguke focused on improving agricultural practices by facilitating farmers’ access to knowledge, information, and improved inputs and technologies.
+This approach aimed to increase productivity and strengthen resilience to shocks.

-2. Facilitate Access to Finance for Farmers and Agribusinesses: Hinga Wunguke facilitates access to finance and improves financial literacy skills of farmers and agribusiness so that they can obtain and manage funding needed to boost their production and incomes.
-Hinga Wunguke also prioritizes engagement with the private sector to increase value chain financing and farm and agribusiness investment opportunities.
+- Facilitate Access to Finance for Farmers and Agribusinesses: Hinga Wunguke facilitated access to finance and improved the financial literacy skills of farmers and agribusinesses, helping them obtain and manage funding needed to boost their production and incomes.
+Hinga Wunguke also prioritized engagement with the private sector to increase value chain financing and farm and agribusiness investment opportunities.

-3. Improve Market Availability and Demand for Nutritious Foods: Hinga Wunguke expands farmers’ access to markets while increasing the availability and consumption of safe and nutritious food for Rwandan consumers.
-The Activity will accomplish this by using a market systems approach to support the private sector in developing and promoting nutritious products.
-It then helps generate demand by educating consumers on the benefits of nutritious products.
+- Improve Market Availability and Demand for Nutritious Foods: Hinga Wunguke expanded farmers’ access to markets while increasing the availability and consumption of safe and nutritious food for Rwandan consumers.
+The Activity accomplished this by using a market systems approach to support the private sector in developing and promoting nutritious products.
+It then helped generate demand by educating consumers on the benefits of nutritious products.

-4. Strengthen the Enabling Environment for Market-Driven Agriculture: Hinga Wunguke works closely with other USAID/Rwanda implementing partners to strengthen the enabling environment for the development and implementation of policies that strengthen the Government of Rwanda’s (GOR) role as an enabler and the private sector’s role as a main driver of agricultural growth.
-The Activity will facilitate improved public-private dialogue so that the GOR can better support the private sector to invest in and lead systemic changes that modernize the agriculture sector and drive inclusive growth.
+- Strengthen the Enabling Environment for Market-Driven Agriculture: Hinga Wunguke worked closely with other local implementing partners to strengthen the enabling environment for the development and implementation of policies that strengthen the Government of Rwanda’s (GOR) role as an enabler and the private sector’s role as a main driver of agricultural growth.
+The Activity facilitated improved public-private dialogue, supporting the GOR to better assist the private sector with investing in and leading systemic changes that could modernize the agriculture sector and drive economic growth.

 Partners

-• MarketShare Associates (MSA):A global firm of creative facilitators, strategists, economists and experienced research and implementation experts who believe that both public and private institutions should contribute to social transformation.
+To implement Hinga Wunguke, Cultivating New Frontiers in Agriculture (CNFA) collaborated with both international and local partner organizations, including MarketShare Associates (MSA), a global firm of creative facilitators, strategists, economists, and experienced research and implementation experts who believe that both public and private institutions should contribute to social transformation.
 Having already a great deal of experience in Rwanda, MSA’s mission is to bring actionable insights to market development.

-• Rwandan market systems actors: A key part of the Hinga Wunguke market-oriented approach will be its Catalytic Service Provider Fund and its Market Systems Opportunity Grants, which together total over USD 5.3 million.
-These resources will allow Hinga Wunguke to engage, innovate, disengage, adapt, and scale with a large number of Rwandan market systems actors whenever needed.
-Hinga Wunguke will also use “Pitch Fairs” and an approach of “aggressive facilitation” to identify entrepreneurs and change makers and bring in new expertise where it is most appropriate to achieve desired results.
-Hinga Wunguke will continually seek participant feedback on the use of these resources, including through annual surveys, impact assessments, and quarterly focus group discussions with participants throughout the relevant implementation areas of Rwanda.
+The Activity also worked with Rwandan market systems actors, which were a key part of the Hinga Wunguke market-oriented approach supporting its Catalytic Service Provider Fund and its Market Systems Opportunity Grants, which together totaled over $5.3 million.
+These resources allowed Hinga Wunguke to engage, innovate, disengage, adapt, and scale with a large number of Rwandan market systems actors whenever needed.
+Hinga Wunguke also used a co-creation approach to identify entrepreneurs and change makers and bring in new expertise where appropriate to achieve desired results.
+Hinga Wunguke continually sought participant feedback on the use of these resources, including through annual surveys, impact assessments, and quarterly focus group discussions with participants throughout the relevant implementation areas of Rwanda.